 Smart Home Tools

-These are tools I use and recommend to do all my tinkering around the house.
-Examples include multimeters, heat guns, electrical tape, wires, and much more.
+These are tools I use and recommend to do all my tinkering and maintenance around the house.
+Examples include multimeters, heat guns, electrical tape, wires, portable chargers, and much more.

 This page contains affiliate links.
 If you purchase an item using an affiliate link I will receive a small commission at no cost to you.
 Affiliates do not influence my recommendations.
 Read my disclosures for more information.

-This is a good entry-level soldering iron kit that has served me well in all my soldering projects, like this one.
+This is a good entry-level soldering iron kit similar to the one that has served me well in all my soldering projects, like this one.